greg-raven/hdc/_posts/2015-10-23-long-road-to-go.md

 - Information
 ---

-Yucca Loma Bridge nears completion but won’t be open to traffic until 2017
+Yucca Loma Bridge nears completion but won't be open to traffic until 2017

-APPLE VALLEY --- Officials say construction of the Yucca Loma Bridge is 85 to 90 percent complete but the entire project won’t be fully done until late 2017 due to administrative challenges that have delayed the start of the Yucca Loma Road widening project.
+APPLE VALLEY --- Officials say construction of the Yucca Loma Bridge is 85 to 90 percent complete but the entire project won't be fully done until late 2017 due to administrative challenges that have delayed the start of the Yucca Loma Road widening project.

-With that said, town spokeswoman Charlene Engeron added that the bridge spanning the Mojave River could be open to traffic in early 2017, even if the widening of Yucca Loma Road isn’t concluded at that time.
+With that said, town spokeswoman Charlene Engeron added that the bridge spanning the Mojave River could be open to traffic in early 2017, even if the widening of Yucca Loma Road isn't concluded at that time.

 “We have some federal funding already assigned (for Yucca Loma Road),” Town Engineer Brad Miller told the Daily Press, “but there are certain avenues we have to go down to get awarded contracts.”